ajinkyaT/CNN_Intent_Classification/README.md

-# CNN_Intent_Classification
-CNN for intent classification task in Chatbot
+# Intent Classification in a ChatBot using Convolutional Neural Networks